 ranch of the Civil Division.

-Appli icant No (Addr ress) v.
-Respo ondent (Addı ress) APPLICATION FOR ALL FROM THE SMALL CLAIMS AN OF THE CIVIL DIV ND CONCILIATION BRANCH 1.
-Applicant was the plaintiff (or) s to appeal the decision (ruling) entered on the ns Branch in case number day of20, in the Smal The case below was captioned: 2.
-The decision was made by a: ☐ Judge ☐ Jury t you may only seek review in this court of a fin- nagistrate judge you must first file for review by 4.
-Description of case filed below (indicate the filed): e amount of judgment and why the lawsuit was court erredin of Appealsha as possible ar making its decisions not yet decided should accept this on orwhat import but should decide and evidence nece ant issue theapp .
-State these poi olication raises th ints as simply and at the C specifi ut natural persons nust be represente d by
+Appli icant No

+(Addı ress)

+Respo ondent

+(Add APPLICATION FOR ALLO FROM THE SMALL CLAIMS AN OF THE CIVIL DIV ID CONCILIATION BRANCH VISION OF THE

+Applicant was the plaintiff (or) s to appeal the decision (ruling) entered on the defendant in the case below and day of 20, in the Small

+2. The decision was made by a: Jury

+3. decisi judge t you may only seek review in this court of a final agistrate judge you must first file for review by

+4. Description of case filed below (indicate the filed): amount of judgment and why the lawsuit was

+court erredin n of Appealshas naking its decision not yet decided include facts and should accept the on orwhat import but should decide and evidence necessity. ant issue theap e.
+State these po plication raises to pints as simply an hat the C d specifi ut natural person must be represent

 Address

-Telephone Number
+Telephon e Number

-CER TIFICATE OF S SERVICE
+CER TIFICATE OF SERVICE

-ehy certify that I have mailed a cop py of this applicat ion, postage pre paid, to
+ave mailed a cor py of this applicat ion, postage pre epaid, to

-objecting that i -
+eby certify that I h 1

-uns day or
+this day of